Why Make This Game?

 Technical Design

-It seems so often you hear tale of the dreaded spaghetti code.
-I imagined this was something I may not be able to avoid completely with my lack of experience on a game of this scope, but I knew could mitigate it a considerable amount.
-When creating the gameplay systems in my chosen engine, Godot, I made sure any systems that weren't one time use was scalable.
-This also helps with subtractive game design and worry about scope.
-By making scalable systems, I was able to make the size of the game as big as it needed to feel tight and meaningful.
+So often I have heard tales of the dreaded spaghetti code.
+I imagined I would not be able to completely avoid it with my lack of experience on a game of this scope, but I knew I could could mitigate it a considerable amount.
+When creating the gameplay systems in my chosen engine, Godot, I made sure any systems that weren't one time use were scalable.
+This helped with subtractive game design and my concerns about scope.
+By making scalable systems, I was able to make the size of the game as big or small as it needed to feel tight and meaningful.
 Most systems were designed to be modular through components using Godot's Resource type.

 For the 3D puzzles, the system to move the spheres on the paths of the puzzle is scalable in size, as well as shape, as long as the paths are connected.
 I also created a component based system to add on effects to specific points of the puzzle, specific paths, as well as on the puzzle as a whole.
 For the 2D puzzle, any number of nodes can be added and connected to create a web of nodes to untangle.
 To facilitate the order and transition between 2D and 3D puzzles, I created a state machine that could work for both types of puzzle, loading in the correct puzzle in the sequence of puzzles, as well as controlling when the player can interact with which type of puzzle.